Sonichaos360/PHPSimpleSpreadsheet/Readme.md

 //SetData
 $count = 1;

-//Add data using insertRow and pass range ordered array values while($count <= $elements)
+//Add data with insertRow using predefined array range while($count <= $elements)
 {
     /**
      * Here you can do your querys or something like that to
      * obtain the data using LIMIT clauses or similar indicating
-     * the $pointer variable as LIMIT and set data to the ROW */
+     * the $pointer variable as LIMIT and set data to ROW */

     //Set row data